 "So you can keep laughing your butt off and I'm gonna keep going to the bank," she concluded her TikTok.
 The TikTok user made a very important point about having financial security because of her employment.
 She also genuinely enjoys what she is doing, which is a big deal as people seldom stay invested in a job for long on the basis of money alone without a feeling of purpose.
 The commenters on her TikTok were extremely encouraging and offered their own stories of finding success in "unexpected" locations.
 Good people management is a very useful talent to possess.
 It's a quality that will always be in demand.

-Diplomacy and emotional intelligence are crucial at work, according to workplace expert Lynn Taylor, author of "Tame Your Terrible Office Tyrant," who made this point quite effectively in a recent interview with Bored Panda.
+Diplomacy and emotional intelligence are crucial at work, according to workplace expert Lynn Taylor, author of "Tame Your Terrible Office Tyrant," who made this point quite effectively in an interview with Bored Panda.
 It's what sets exceptional workers apart from average ones.
 “You will ascend faster to senior management with such traits as independence, wisdom, resourcefulness, and patience to see a problem through.
 You may not have all the answers, but giving it your best shot is imperative,” the expert shared.

 "Get a real job!"
 Any job where you have to dedicate your time, body, and labor to make a living is a real job.
 Only work part-time?
 Real job.
 Work at McDonalds?
 Real job.
 Working on poverty wages?
 Real job.
 Fuck outta here with that get a real job noise.
 Its poverty shaming.— SpectacularSnyderman (@SpectacularSny1) August 21, 2022